ViktoriaB2018/level_of_comunication/README.md

 ## level_of_comunication
-Level of comunication - test helps to know your level of communication.
+Level of comunication - test helps you to know your level of communication.

 Information from the source - https://syntone.ru/psytesty/vash-uroven-obshhitelnosti/